 For instance, many argue that the researcher’s methods were not scientifically sound.

 This experiment was fraught with unjustified protocols and major assumptions that would not pass muster today.
 First, the researchers should never have started with such a high dose of LSD.
-Today, when researchers are testing a new drug in a new species, they start with a low dose and work their way up until they either induce the effects they are looking for or until they find that they are causing undue harm to the animal.
+Today, when researchers are testing a new drug in a new species, they start with a low dose and work their way up.
+They monitor the animals closely until they either induce the effects they are looking for or until they find that they are causing undue harm.
 This minimizes the risk of accidental overdose.
-By starting with a dose that would cause an overdose in a human, the researchers were taking a major, unnecessary risk with Tusko.
+In contrast, by starting with a dose that would cause an overdose in a human, the researchers running the LSD experiment were taking a major, unnecessary risk with Tusko.

-Overall, this study was, at the very least, poorly executed, and at most, it should not have been performed.
+Overall, this study was, at the very least, poorly executed.
+Some might argue that it should not have been performed at all.
 The scientists who ran this study committed grave ethical errors, including subjecting an animal to undue risk, not keeping comprehensive records, and performing the experiment despite a potential conflict of interest.

 When this experiment was performed, LSD was not yet an extremely popular recreational drug — Timothy Leary would not have started promoting the use of LSD for another few years.
 At the time, LSD was used primarily to treat psychiatric disorders, and as a result, it was widely available to researchers.

 However, after this experiment, and after the uprising of LSD culture in the late sixties, the United States government banned LSD and related drugs.
 They not only made it illegal to use the drug recreationally, but they also stopped scientists from researching these drugs.
-Between the 1960s and 2000s, absolutely no LSD research was conducted in the United States.
+Between the 1960s and 2000s, absolutely no research on the use of psychedelic drugs was conducted in the United States.

-Efforts to monitor and regulate animal research were just beginning around the time this experiment was performed, and Dr. West was virtually free to perform any experiments that he wanted to.
-But in 1963, a year after this experiment was done, a group of veterinarians published The Guide for the Care and Use of Laboratory Animals, which, now in its 8th edition, is still followed today.
+Efforts to monitor and regulate animal research were just beginning around the time this experiment was performed.
+But in 1963, a year after this experiment was run, a group of veterinarians published The Guide for the Care and Use of Laboratory Animals, which, now in its 8th edition, still guides all animal research in the US today.
 In addition, throughout the 60s and 70s, a series of news reports describing the maltreatment of animals by scientists led to the formation of Institutional Animal Care and Use Committees (IACUCs) in 1986.
 Today, there is an IACUC at every federally funded research institution in the United States, and each one keeps a close watch on the animal research that is happening at their institution.
 By rule, all IACUCs are composed of a combination of veterinarians, animal researchers, and community members.
 Care is taken to ensure that the members of the committee have no relationship with each other outside of the committee or any mutual research interests that could influence their decisions about what studies to approve.

 IACUCs take every action possible to minimize discomfort, pain, and stress in research animals.
 Additionally, scientists must justify to the IACUC the type and number of animals used for each study.
-If an experimental protocol does not meet the IACUC’s requirements for the safe and ethical treatment of animals, it is not take place.
-Period.
+If an experimental protocol does not meet the IACUC’s requirements for the safe and ethical treatment of animals, it will not take place at a research institution that receives public funding (which is most of them).

 If IACUCs existed 1962, they likely would not have allowed Dr. West to perform his experiment the way he did because of the obvious risk this protocol would place on the animal’s health.
 The death of Tusko the elephant, along with his fellow animal subjects, left a permanent scar on the animal research world and continues to influence IACUCs’ decisions today.